djjd47130/JD-UOM/Docs/JD.Uom.md

 Central unit to access all possible unit of measure conversions.

-### NOTE: This documentation is out of date, and will be updated soon.

 ## Constants

 - `PartOfNumber` - Used when parsing siffix from strings.